diskoverdata/diskover-docs/source_files/troubleshooting_tech_diskover_web.md

 - `diskoverd` can run on the diskover host or on any host.
 - `diskoverd` requires access to the Diskover-Web REST API which is located at `http://<diskover-web-host>:<port>/api.php`

+#### Diskover-Web Tasks Not Running or Failing

+If tasks are not running when scheduled or are showing last status as failed, follow the below steps to help troubleshoot.

+🔴 &nbsp; Check `Workers` tab in `Task Panel` has at least one worker online.
+🔴 &nbsp; For index tasks, check the mount being scanned is still mounted.
+You can use for example `mount` or `df` commands to check.
+🔴 &nbsp; Check diskoverd worker log files for any errors or warnings.
+You can find the log file location by checking the diskoverd config `logDirectory` setting. diskoverd config file is at `~/.config/diskoverd/config.yaml`.

 ___
 ### Unable to Access Diskover-Web from Browser